South Carolina Atlas

 Over thirty Native American tribes living in the South Carolina region made European settlement difficult here.
 Beginning in 1670, British colonists managed to establish Charles Town (Charleston).
 Following the Revolutionary War, South Carolina joined the Union as the eighth state on May 23, 1788.
 Almost a century later, the state left the Union and the Civil War began at Fort Sumter.
 Racial discrimination continued in South Carolina for many years after the Civil War.

-From the Blue Ridge Mountains in the west to the beautiful beaches in the east, South Carolina is a popular destination for vacationers.
+From the Blue Ridge Mountains in the west to the beautiful beaches of Myrtle Beach, Hilton Head Island, and Folly Beach in the east, South Carolina is a popular destination for vacationers.
 History buffs can find plenty of museums and forts to explore, and tourists also enjoy visiting historic Charleston.

 South Carolina Map